ojsung/basic_stats_calculator/README.md

 ## Current Tasks
 ### V0
 - [ ] Switch math_utils.Ln to use Pade Approximant near those points instead of Taylor series expansion
    - It's currently using the Taylor expansion series to estimate Ln values between 0 and 2.
-However, at the edges of its domain (very near 0 and very near 2), the series converges _very_ slowly (for `ln(1.999999)`, it will take around 2.5 million terms to reach 16 decimal places of accuracy)
+However, at the edges of its domain (very near 0 and very near 2), the series converges _very_ slowly (for `ln(2)`, it will take around 2.5 million terms to reach 16 decimal places of accuracy)
-   - Switch this to use a Pade Approximant
+   - [ ] Switch this to use a Pade Approximant
-   - or maybe continued fractions if I can figure out how to that'd be very cool.
-The terms of the expansion of `ln(x+1)` look very similar to the approximation of `atanh`.
-Plus I wouldn't have to solve a bunch of linear equations which would be great
+     - [x] Add matrix operations to allow programmatically solving linear equations
+     - [ ] As needed, solve Pade Approximant terms to meet user's precision requirements
 - [ ] Implement `calculator.calculateProbabilityOfKSuccesses`
   - Depends on Ln
 - [ ] Implement `calculator.CalculateBinomialProbability`
   - Depends on `calculator.calculateProbabilityOfKSuccesses`
-- [ ] Plan out server
+- [ ] Plan out CLI entrypoint